Processing Macie findings with Amazon EventBridge - Amazon Macie

 AWS CLI

-This procedure explains how to use the AWS CLI to create an EventBridge rule that sends all Macie finding events to a Lambda function for processing.
+Follow these steps to use the AWS CLI to create an EventBridge rule that sends all Macie finding events to a Lambda function for processing.
 The rule uses default settings for rules that run when specific events are received.
-In the procedure, the commands are formatted for Microsoft Windows.
+In this procedure, the commands are formatted for Microsoft Windows.
 For Linux, macOS, or Unix, replace the caret (^) line-continuation character with a backslash (\).

 Before you create this rule, create the Lambda function that you want the rule to use as a target.
 When you create the function, note the Amazon Resource Name (ARN) of the function.
 You'll need to enter this ARN when you specify the target for the rule.